Home Overview Spelling Grammar Usage Translate

 Names of months and weekdays are commonly abbreviated.
 Ex: Feb., Dec., Mon., Wed.

-zero), and CE (“common era”, referring to years after zero).
-Originally the year zero was
+CE (“common era”, referring to years after year zero, English "AD").

-Otherwise, designate the meaning of the abbreviation within the same piece of writing.
+Otherwise their meaning is indicated within the same piece of writing.

 Ex: United Soviet Socialist Republic (USSR) collapsed dur year 1991.

 Ex: The vice president (VP) nix۔d the idea.
-Most vote۔ors agree۔d with the VP.
+Most voters agree۔d with the VP.

 Ex: Increase the RAM to 32 GB. (in a computer magazine)